Who would have guessed that COVID-19 would transform into a savage global beast?

 If a loved one has succumbed to death during this pandemic, I empathize with you.
-If your practice as an attorney has flopped because of the coronavirus, I understand your frustration.
+If your business has flopped because of the coronavirus, I understand your frustration.
 And if you must deal with lockdowns and social distancing rules, I get it.

 We must make what we can of the situation, especially if we want to get back to the norm (if there’s such a thing post COVID-19).

 The situation is overwhelming and can dampen the spirit.
 And if the resilience isn’t there, you could go bonkers.

 That doesn’t solve your problem.
 And in no way am I making light of your situation.
 But, knowing you aren’t alone in this mess, is a breath of fresh air.